StackmateNetwork/stackmate-core/src/bip392/README.md

 ## Abstract

-This BIP describes an encryption standard and a method for handling script wallet backups using the familiar interface of BIP39 mnemonic seed, BIP32 key management and the concept of data redundancy.
+This BIP describes an encryption standard and a method for handling script wallet backups using the familiar interface of BIP39 mnemonic seed and BIP32 key management.

 ## Motivation